 Published in Panhandler Issue 3

 Valerie George received her Masters in Fine Arts from the University of California at Davis.
 Her work has been exhibited internationally at the Casa De Dona in Barcelona, Spain, The Sarai Media Lab in New Delhi, India, and the Horse Hospital in London, England.
 Nationally, her work has been shown at the Robert Miller Gallery in New York, NY, Adobe Books and San Francisco Arts Commission in San Francisco, CA and Forum Gallery located at Cranbrook Academy of Art.
 Valerie currently teaches Sculpture at the University of West Florida and lives and works in Pensacola, Florida and San Francisco, California.
-She will be lecturing the summer of 2009 at Stanford University.
-To view all of Valerie George’s work, please visit http://www.valeriegeorgeart.com.
+To view all of Valerie George’s work, please visit www.valeriegeorge.us

 Recovering Joyce: In The Air Force is a body of work derived from the estate of my late aunt, Betty Joyce Brown.
 I did not know her intimately, but after her death I had the opportunity to archive the photographs that she took over the last forty years of her life.
 Not only did I discover that Aunt Joyce was an ardent photographer, but she was also a well-traveled woman, a racecar driver, and a highly esteemed captain in the United States Air Force Nursing Corps during the Vietnam War.